 Credit risk is managed for other financial instruments by dealing exclusively with 'A' rated or above (Standard & Poors) counterparties.
-The ASB Bank Limited term deposits have a Standard and Poors ratings of AA- 'outlook stable' (31 March 2016: AA- 'outlook negative').
+The ASB Bank Limited term deposits have a Standard and Poors ratings of AA- 'outlook negative' (31 March 2017: AA- 'outlook negative').